kxue43/misc-technical-notes/fedora39_post_install.rst

    $ sudo dnf install xorg-x11-drv-nvidia-power
    $ sudo systemctl enable nvidia-{suspend,resume,hibernate}

+**Wait for at least 5 minutes** and then reboot the system.
+This is to make sure `NVIDIA drivers finished compilation`_.
-Now reboot the system. :menuselection:`Settings -->About --> System Details` should show something like "NVIDIA GeForce GTX 1050", which means proprietary driver is in use.
+:menuselection:`Settings -->About --> System Details` should show something like "NVIDIA GeForce GTX 1050", which means proprietary driver is in use.
 Waking up from suspension also works, for both Wayland and X11.

 Install Software
 --------------------